-- 1. Wear all protective and supportive equipment, pads or braces including mouth guards to every practice or game unless otherwise indicated by the daily practice plan. - 2.
-Be sure that all stabilizing straps and laces are properly worn and tightened, and all fasteners secured so equipment is properly positioned. - 3.
-Wear outer and under garments that are appropriate for humidity and temperature. - 4.
-Players should evaluate their hydration status daily (via urine color, thrst), and strive to consume enough water each day to ensure hydration. - 5.
-Players with visual impairment(s) must wear corrective, shatterproof glasses or contact lenses if the impairment affects judgment or perception. - 6.
-Players needing protective tape, padding or bracing should arrive early to the Gilmour Academy Sports Medicine staff to receive necessary treatment. - 7.
-Remove all jewelry, including earrings and metal hair fasteners. - 8.
-Players with seizure, neuromuscular, renal, cardiac, insulin/diabetic, chronic skeletal problems, disorders or diseases, or other severe medical conditions must present a physician's approval prior to participation in any practice session. - 9.
-No horseplay, rough-housing, hazing or initiations.
+1. Wear all protective and supportive equipment, pads or braces - including mouth guards - to every practice or game unless otherwise indicated by the daily practice plan.

+2. Be sure that all stabilizing straps and laces are properly worn and tightened, and all fasteners secured so equipment is properly positioned.

+3. Wear outer and under garments that are appropriate for humidity and temperature.

+4. Players should evaluate their hydration status daily (via urine color, thirst), and strive to consume enough water each day to ensure hydration.

+5. Players with visual impairment(s) must wear corrective, shatterproof glasses or contact lenses if the impairment affects judgment or perception.

+6. Players needing protective tape, padding or bracing should arrive early to the Gilmour Academy Sports Medicine staff to receive necessary treatment.

+7. Remove all jewelry, including earrings and metal hair fasteners.

+8. Players with seizure, neuromuscular, renal, cardiac, insulin/diabetic, chronic skeletal problems, disorders or diseases, or other severe medical conditions must present a physician's approval prior to participation in any practice session.

-- 1. Be alert to slippery floors. - 2.
-Be alert to changes in floor texture and to elevated thresholds between shower and locker room floors - 3.
-Keep floors free of litter.
-Place all belongings in equipment bags when at a rink in the designated locker room or in the designated area when at school. - 4.
-Close and lock locker doors when away from your locker.
-Provide your own lock. - 5.
-Refrain from horseplay and rough-housing in the locker/shower areas. - 6.
-Identify incidents of foot or other skin infections to coach(es) and the Gilmour Academy Sports Medicine staff immediately. - 8.
-Be cautious not to injure other players with your skates while dressing.
+1. Be alert to slippery floors.

+2. Be alert to changes in floor texture and to elevated thresholds between shower and locker room floors.

+3. Keep floors free of litter.
+Place all belongings in equipment bags when at a rink in the designated locker room or in the designated area when at school.

-9. No horseplay, rough-housing, hazing or initiations.
+4. Close and lock locker doors when away from your locker.
+Provide your own lock.

+5. Refrain from horseplay and rough-housing in the locker/shower areas.

+6. Identify incidents of foot or other skin infections to coach(es) and the Gilmour Academy Sports Medicine staff immediately.

+8. Be cautious not to injure other players with your skates while dressing.